This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/12/03 at 14:56

 We can divide Lebanese families in the media in three categories:

 1. Some families have been active in the media sector for decades and entered politics after building a strong name for themselves in the media first.
-It is the case of the Tuéni family, which was represented in the Parliament by the founder of Annahar Gebran Sr., Ghassan, Gebran, and Nayla, and was also represented in the executive branch by Ghassan Tuéni, and more recently, by the incumbent Minister of State for Fighting Corruption Nicolas Tuéni.
+It is the case of the Tuéni family, which was represented in the Parliament by the founder of Annahar Gebran Sr., Ghassan, Gebran, and Nayla, and was also represented in the executive branch by Ghassan Tuéni, and later, by the former Minister of State for Fighting Corruption Nicolas Tuéni.
 It is also to a certain extent the case of Salah Salam, who ran for parliament for the first time in 2018 after decades of practicing journalism.

 2. Other families have begun their public life in politics and later on invested in the media sector as a means to exert more influence and seek more popular support.
 It is the case of the Hariri, Aoun, Mikati, Fares, and Murr families.